Helperbird/website/src/pages/features/privacy.md

 url: features/privacy/
 ---

-Helperbird will never sell, store, or consume any user data.
+Helperbird will never sell, store, or use any user data.
 We do not store data or any other user-related content.

-## Tell me more about this feature
+## About This Feature

-Helperbird does not sell, store, or consume any user data.
+Helperbird is committed to protecting your privacy.
+We do not sell, store, or use any user data.
+Your information is safe with us, and we ensure that it is never misused.

-We do not store data or any other user-related content.
+## Benefits

-We do not promote advertisements or integrate any third-party software libraries, which can lead to malware exploits.
+- Your data is never sold, stored, or misused.

-This level of privacy transparency allows Helperbird to be compliant with Coppa and Ferpa laws.
+- We prioritize your privacy and keep your information safe.

-As long as schools have technology waiver from parents, Helperbird can be installed and used on school computers.
+- No advertisements or third-party software that can lead to malware.

-## How it helps
+- Compliance with COPPA and FERPA laws for added security.

-Many online services sell, store, track, or promote advertisement as forms of revenue streams.
+- Safe to use on school computers with a parental technology waiver.

-Helperbird does not support this idea as we believe in everyones right to full privacy.
+## How It Helps

-Having not to worry about a software tracking, storing, or sharing of private user data helps users to stay confident and secure about how their private information is processed online.
+Many online services sell, store, or track user data for revenue.
+Helperbird believes in protecting your privacy.
+By not tracking, storing, or sharing your data, we help you stay confident and secure online.